thepaqui/thepaqui/README.md

 Hello!
 I am Théo, a 23 year-old French computer science student.
 I've been a student at 42 Nice since November 7th 2022, and I finished the Common Core on August 30th 2024.
-I'm currently in an internship, teaching children about electronics, robotics, game dev, python and web dev.
+I'm currently in an apprenticeship, teaching children about electronics, robotics, game dev, python and web dev.

 I'm interested in art, music and video games.
 I aspire to work in video game design and development one day.